Chriscross3234/chriscross3234.github.io/_posts/2015-2-18-Philosophy-Hume-EHU.md

 ## SECTION I: of the different species of philosophy.

-Philosophers who speak towards the actions of human nature vs the reason behind human nature.
-Easy and obvious philosophy vs accurate and abtruse.
-As obscure as the abtruse philosophy is, ultimately it benefits all members of society.
+There are two types of philosophers.
+Philosophers who speak towards the actions of human nature compared to philosphers who speak towards the reason behind human nature.
+The former is easy and obvious philosophy (rhetoric), while the latter is accurate and abtruse.
+As obscure as the abtruse philosophy is, it ultimately benefits all members of society.

 ## SECTION II: of the origin of ideas.